Paramedic Program

 • Capstone Internship (180 hours)

-• This cohort will be meeting Thursdays 9-4pm with select Wednesdays.
+• This cohort will be meeting Tuesdays 9-4pm with select additional sessions.

 • Coursework will happen at VEMSA in Newfane, Vermont.